What Is Kidney Pain?

 Other symptoms that can happen with kidney pain

 Kidney pain has many possible causes.
-These organs are connected to others like your bladder and ureters, where you store and get rid of urine.
+Your kidneys are connected to other organs, such as your bladder and ureters, where you store and get rid of urine.

 Kidney swelling.
 This condition, called hydronephrosis, can happen if your kidneys are blocked.
 Your urine can't drain the way it should and builds up in your kidneys.
 This can happen in one or both kidneys and sometimes it causes pain.